Canon 1D Mark IV vs RP

 One feature that is present on the 1D Mark IV, but is missing on the RP is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The RP has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark IV does not have a selfie-screen.

 The Canon RP has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the Canon RP uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the RP uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the Canon RP only has one slot.
-The Canon RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.
+In contrast, the RP only has one slot.
+The RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.